 Background: Biliary pericardial tamponade (BPT) is a rare form of pericardial tamponade,

-reported to occur in the setting of an associated pericardio-biliary fistula.
+BPT reported to occur in the setting of an associated pericardiobiliary fistula.
 However, BPT in the

 absence of a detectable fistula is extremely rare.

-7.6 mg/dl).
-Patient underwent extensive workup to identify a potential fistula between
+fluid (bilirubin of 7.6 mg/dl).
+The patient underwent extensive workup to identify a potential

-hepatobiliary system and the pericardial space, which was non-revealing.
-The mechanism of bile
+fistula between the hepatobiliary system and the pericardial space, which was non-revealing.
+The

-Literature Review: A total of six previously published BPT were identified: all were males, mean
+Literature Review: A total of six previously published BPT were identified: all were males, with a

 Conclusion: Biliary pericardial tamponade is a rare form of tamponade that warrants a prompt

-pericardio-biliary fistula.
-As a first case in the literature, our case exhibits a biliary tamponade in
+biliary fistula.
+As a first case in the literature, our case exhibits a biliary tamponade in the